 If your skylight is leaking, this is nine times out of 10 caused by damaged flashing.
 Purchase some new flashing and remove and replace the damaged portion.
 If the skylight is cracked, you may want to refer to a professional roofer or window contractor to remedy the situation.

 If you notice your gutters leaking, first check to see if they’re clogged.
 A clogged gutter can cause enough water to back up that it leaks into your roof or over the sides of your gutters.
 Cleaning them out should do the trick.

 However, if your gutter is loose or cracked, it will require repair.
 You can repair one portion of gutters which is easy enough to DIY.
 Or, you can replace the entire system, which can cost a bit more, but then you can ensure no further issues, and your gutters will match.

 A sagging roof is highly unstable and unsafe for you and your family.
-This can occur on older roofs after decades of wear and tear.
-This isn’t really a scenario where repairs will do the trick.
+This can occur on older roofs after being neglected for decades of wear and tear.
+This isn’t a scenario where repairs will do the trick.
 This will require an entire roof replacement and reinforcing of the roof decking.
 It can get quite expensive, so to avoid this, regularly inspect and maintain your roof to catch issues before it gets to this point.

 The biggest mistake you can make is attempting to repair your roof on your own to save money, but only make matters worse.
 Some roof repairs require a professional roofer’s diligent and expert hand— like Dreamworx Exteriors.